djairjr/DAZI-AI/README.md

 This example demonstrates a complete voice interaction system with ChatGPT.

 **Features:**
-- Voice recording with INMP441 microphone
+- Push-to-talk voice recording with INMP441 microphone using BOOT button
-- Speech-to-text conversion using OpenAI Whisper
+- Speech-to-text conversion using OpenAI Whisper API
-- ChatGPT conversation processing
+- ChatGPT conversation processing with customizable system prompts
-- Text-to-speech output with natural voice
+- Text-to-speech output with natural voice playback
-- Serial command interface for testing
+- Real-time audio processing and I2S audio output
+- Configurable API endpoints for different OpenAI-compatible services

 **Usage:**
-- Type "RECORD" in serial monitor to start voice recording
+- Hold the BOOT button to start voice recording
-- Speak for 5 seconds (configurable)
+- Speak while holding the button
+- Release the button to stop recording and send to ChatGPT
 - The system will transcribe your speech and send it to ChatGPT
-- ChatGPT's response will be played back as speech
+- ChatGPT's response will be played back as speech through the speaker

+**Push-to-Talk Control:**
+- The system uses the ESP32's built-in BOOT button (GPIO 0) for voice control
+- Press and hold to record, release to process
+- No need to type commands in serial monitor - just use the button!

 ## 💬 Community